 As the nation’s prime resource for rare-earth research and processing, Ames Laboratory leads the Critical Materials Institute, one of the Department of Energy’s Energy Innovation Hubs, which will develop solutions to shortages of rare-earth metals and other materials critical for U.S. energy security.

-The Ames Lab’s lead-free solder alloy of tin-silver-copper has been universally adopted by the electronics industry as a bonding agent in all types of electronic devices from smart phones to computers.
-Unofficial estimates place the value of lead-free solder at approximately $1.3 billion in sales worldwide over the past two years.
+Ames Lab’s lead-free solder alloy of tin-silver-copper has been universally adopted by the electronics industry as a bonding agent in all types of electronic devices from smart phones to computers.

-Please take some time to explore our Web site, or contact us directly, to learn more about how the Ames Laboratory is Creating Materials and Energy Solutions.
+Please take some time to explore our website, or contact us directly, to learn more about how Ames Laboratory is Creating Materials and Energy Solutions.